Many people ask us: “Why do puppies eat their poop?”

 Below are 5 reasons puppies might do this.

 After having a litter of babies, a mother dog will eat the puppies’ feces.
 It is instinct that causes her to do this.
 Out in the wild, she needed to hide the scent of her puppies from predators.
 By eating the poop, she would cut down on the smell, which might have attracted animals that would kill the babies.

-Changing the diet to a high-quality commercial food should work wonders — not only for stopping this admittedly disgusting habit, but for improving overall pet health.
+Switching to a high-quality commercial food should work wonders — not only for stopping this disgusting habit, but also for improving overall pet health.

 The food that your pet consumes could be too high in calories and too low in fiber.
 This will cause abnormal digestion.
 The food may also, ahem, come out the other end looking pretty much the same as it went into the pet.

 Veterinarians believe that if the food is not properly digested, the dog is not getting the nutrition from it.
-Switching to a higher-fiber diet will usually curtail the problem.
+Switching to a higher-fiber diet will usually help.

 Why You’ve Got to Stop It

 Regardless of the cause, coprophagy must be stopped.
-Eating poop is not only a totally grody habit, but it can cause many health issues, especially if the dog is eating other animals’ feces.
+It’s not only a gross habit, but it also can cause many health issues, especially if the dog is eating other animals’ feces.

-(Your puppy could get intestinal parasites or other diseases.
-This will not only jeopardize his health but will put a dent in your pocketbook.
-The only way to get rid of intestinal parasites is through deworming, and it usually takes at least three treatments before all the worms are gone.)
+Your puppy could get intestinal parasites or other diseases.
+The only way to get rid of intestinal parasites is through deworming, and it usually takes 3 treatments or more before all the worms are gone.

-For some tips on training a dog to stop this behavior, continue on to What in the World to Do When Your Dog Eats Poo?
+For training advice, continue on to What in the World to Do When Your Dog Eats Poo?